DannyRyman/tech-blog/_posts/2024-03-15-pragmatic-functional-testing.md

    - This prevents issues that arise from mocking infrastructure that is **an integral part of the domain**.

 4. **Assertions at the Database Level Instead of Another API**
-   - Rather than testing against another public API endpoint, assertions are made at the **database level** to verify expected state changes.
+   - Rather than using another API endpoint than the one under test, assertions are made at the **database level** to verify expected state changes.
 This approach avoids coupling tests to multiple endpoints, ensures tests remain independent, and allows validation even when there is no secondary API available.
    - Additionally, higher-level integration and system tests will already cover **cross-endpoint** behavior, making such assertions redundant at this level.
    - Example: To test a `PUT` endpoint has implemented the desired behaviour, we would verify the changes made to the database rather than say using a GET endpoint to get the data for verification.